-- Showcase your personality. - Practice your presentation before the showcase. - Create a screen recording on iPhone, iPad or Mac to demo your app prototype. - Use Keynote with a voiceover, Clips or iMovie to build a pitch video. - When presenting online, have a team member monitor chat for questions. - For a polished look in Keynote, hide the toolbar, format pane and slide navigator.
-Press \T#P to start the presentation.
+- Showcase your personality. - Practise your presentation before the showcase. - Create a screen recording on iPhone, iPad or Mac to demo your app prototype. - Use Keynote with a voiceover, Clips or iMovie to build a pitch video. - When presenting online, get a team member to monitor chat for questions. - For a polished look in Keynote, hide the toolbar, format pane and slide navigator.
+Press て無P to start the presentation.

-Educators can visit the Apple Teacher Learning Center for tips on screen recording, adding audio to Keynote and more.
+Educators can visit the Apple Teacher Learning Center for tips about screen recording, adding audio to Keynote and more.